Health benefits of rosemary (Rosmarinus officinalis)

 - Amenorrhea: For amenorrhea or lack of temporary menstruation (Infusion of a spoonful of flowering tops.
 3 daily cups)

-- Dysmenorrhea: In order to alleviate the pain produced by dismenorrhea or irregular menstruations it is advisable to prepare mixed infusions to equal parts of sage, rosemary (Rosmarinus officinalis L.) and chamomile (Matricaria chamomilla L.) Take three cups per day until the pain diminishes.
+- Dysmenorrhea: In order to alleviate the pain produced by dysmenorrhea or irregular menstruations it is advisable to prepare mixed infusions to equal parts of sage, rosemary (Rosmarinus officinalis L.) and chamomile (Matricaria chamomilla L.) Take three cups per day until the pain diminishes.

 - Antiicteric: Rosemary, being cholagogue, facilitates the expulsion of bile from the gallbladder.
 Also recognized as diuretic and antihepatic.
 Therefore, it can be used as a remedy for jaundice or yellowing of the skin and whites of the eyes.
 (Infusion of a spoonful of flowering tops.
 2 cups daily)